-The public transportation system in Rome - metro, buses, trams & trains in the urban areas - are managed by ATAC and you can check out their handy Rome public transport map here.
+The public transportation system in Rome - metro, buses, trams & trains in the urban areas - are managed by ATAC.
 What makes this even better is the fact that all these services use the same type of ticket.
 You don't need to worry about purchasing a different ticket for each service.
 These tickets are easily available throughout Rome at tobacco shops, automated ticket kiosks at metro & bus stops and news stands.
 The ticket options you have are:

 • Single-ride ticket - € 1.50 (valid for 100 minutes on activation on the entire network)